 After denitrification, wastewater continues downstream for additional treatment and, later, safe dispersal into the environment.

 Nitrogen reduction system maintenance for homes and cottages

 We have a network of local service partners, annually trained by us to maximize the life of your Ecoflo septic system and to protect your investment in your installation.

 - filter aeration to promote healthy bacterial activity

 - verification of flow divider components and performance

-We have a network of technicians and local service partners, annually trained by us to maximize the life of your commercial or municipal nitrogen reduction system and to protect your investment in your property.
+Our network of technicians and local service partners is trained by us to maximize the life of your commercial, community, municipal, or industrial Rewatec nitrogen reduction system.

 When a technician visits your property, they will:

 - adjust processes to maximize system performance (when required)